Should you get a Puppy?

 Once you are able to confidently answer these questions, you should be ready to start thinking through the first few weeks of life with your new puppy.

 Something great about getting a puppy is that it’s not just exciting for you, but friends and family often want in on the puppy cuddles.
 After your puppy has had a few days to adjust to their new home and new family, it can be very beneficial to gather friends and family to meet and handle your new baby!
-But something to consider, is the more diverse of a crowd you can introduce, the better.
-By diverse, I suggest people with hats, men with beards, small children, loud children, someone on crutches, etc. Exposing them to many different things positively, will only help benefit them in their adulthood to not be fearful of different people.
+The more diverse of a crowd you can introduce, the better.
+This could mean people with hats, men with beards, small children, loud children, someone on crutches, etc. Exposing them to many different things positively, will only help benefit them in their adulthood to not be fearful of different people.

 Once your puppy has had their first couple rounds of shots, it is very important to let them start to familiarize themselves with other dogs.
 Tall dogs, short dogs, old dogs, loud dogs, as many types and breeds of dogs as possible!
 Socializing them young is not hard to do, especially since they spent the first weeks of their lives with litter mates.
-This will help your puppy get use to being around new dogs, which has many benefits; It could help when adding another dog to your family later, keeping them overnight at a boarding facility, getting them ready for doggie daycare, the park and much more.
-Also, dogs love the company of other dogs!
+This will help your puppy get used to being around new dogs, which will help if you add another dog to your family, decide to board them overnight or take them to doggie daycare, the park and much more.
+Dogs are pack creatures by nature, so they love spending time with their friends!

-Something that isn’t always the first thing you read about when you are first learning what to do when you bring home your puppy, is to make sure they are handled consistently.
-That means frequently touching sensitive zones on their body and letting them know it’s okay.
+Part of getting your dog used to sensations is handling them frequently.
+You should be touching sensitive zones on their body to let them know it’s okay.
 Some of those zones are their feet, face, neck, tail, and ears.
 This will also help your vet and groomer in the future be able to properly assess these areas without your pup putting up fight or feeling afraid.
 If you have a puppy that you know will need regular grooming, handling the feet and the ears is so important!
 Another tip is to purchase an electronic toothbrush and gently brush their coat and feet with it, this will make your pup familiar with grooming so the first time they go to the groomer or get a nail trim, they won’t be frightened by the sound of the clippers or nail trimmer.

 The final tip we have for your pup is learning that being alone is okay!
 It’s so easy early on to just want to constantly cuddle and spend time with your puppy, but they need to learn that they are still safe when they are alone.
 Whether or not you decide to crate train your new baby, in order to avoid problems down the road, practice leaving them in a safe area by themselves for even just 15 minutes.
 Eventually they will calm down and go to sleep, and then you can greet them again with a treat.
 Something to help with this alone time is a crate.
 A crate provides a consistent safe space that is all theirs.
 You can also add a stuffed toy or something to chew on, that way they can keep busy if they aren’t falling asleep right away.